 Once the decision is made to move forward to limit risk and enhance child safety on the bus by investing in a digital bus video system, accept nothing less than a 100% Solid State Drive (SSD)

-the one unifying desire is to have video file evidence when there is a alleged or perpetrated crime or incident that can be documented by a functional school bus digital video camera system, bus video camera system, bus video system, school bus camera system or vehicle camera system.
+The one unifying desire is to have video file evidence when there is an alleged or perpetrated crime or incident that can be documented by a functional school bus digital video camera system, bus video camera system, bus video system, school bus camera system, or vehicle camera system.

 Hard Drive Problems & Life Span

-The main problem with hard drives is they are fragile mechanical mechanism with moving parts susceptible to wear and tear.
-Even under the best of circumstances within an ideal operation environment of an air conditioned office, they are wearing themselves out over time simply from normal wear and tear on the moving recording mechanism each time it is turned on, and required to read from the disk or write to the disk.
+The main problem with hard drives is they are fragile mechanical mechanisms with moving parts susceptible to wear and tear.
+Even under the best of circumstances within an ideal operation environment of an air-conditioned office, they are wearing themselves out over time simply from normal wear and tear on the moving recording mechanism each time it is turned on and required to read from the disk or write to the disk.

 HDDs mechanism will deteriorate over time.
 HDDs consist of rotating, magnetically coated disks, known as platters, which are used to store data.
 This rotating motion of the mechanical arms results in considerable wear and tear after long periods of use.
-The operational life span of a computer HDD is typically over three years under controlled conditions, but your bus life span can be up to 20 years and it does not spend that time sitting still in an air conditioned office.
+The operational life span of a computer HDD is typically over three years under controlled conditions, but your bus's life span can be up to 20 years, and it does not spend that time sitting still in an air-conditioned office.

 100% Solid State Drive (SSD) Life Span

-As the only measure I can find for expected life of a SSD is “Write Cycles”, if you multiple the number of days a year most buses operate (180) by the number of trips per day (2) you will get an average trips per year of 360, then double that for good measure and you have 720 trips per year per bus on average.
-Divide the expected life (write cycles) 300,000 by the number of trips expected each year and you get about 4,166 years worth of write cycles.
-This is not meant to imply they will work that long, but it does seem to indicate the are capable of lasting the life of the bus or longer.
+The only measure I can find for the expected life of an SSD is “Write Cycles” if you multiply the number of days a year most buses operate (180) by the number of trips per day (2), you will get an average trip per year of 360, then double that for good measure.
+You have 720 trips per year per bus on average.
+Divide the expected life (write cycles) 300,000 by the number of trips expected each year, and you get about 4,166 years' worth of write cycles.
+This is not meant to imply they will work that long, but it does seem to indicate they are capable of lasting the life of the bus or longer.
 This 100% Solid State Disk (SSD) is the only memory device I am aware of that seems capable of lasting the life of the bus in a school bus digital video camera system, bus video camera system, bus video system, school bus camera system, vehicle camera system, school bus video surveillance cameras or digital bus video application.

 Hidden Costs Of Hard Drives

 Assuming your bus lasts 20 years, it could require up to 6 hard drive replacements over the life of the bus costing your district to bleed budget funds far into the future.
-This 3 year life expectancy of the hard drives is based on the longest warranty coverage of a hard drive by the manufacturer of a bus video system I am aware of, currently at 3 years.
+This 3-year life expectancy of the hard drives is based on the longest warranty coverage of a hard drive by the manufacturer of a bus video system I am aware of, currently at three years.

-The fact they will warranty its function for 3 years leads one to believe it will last 3 years.
+The fact they will warranty its function for three years leads one to believe it will last three years.

-In terms of reliability, the conventional HDDs pale when compared to SSDs.
+In terms of reliability, conventional HDDs pale when compared to SSDs.
 The absence of mechanical arms and spinning platters to wear out or crash is the reason behind its reliability.
 In demanding environments, SSDs provide the type of ruggedness required for mobile applications.
-Unlike the HDD, SSD's can withstand extreme shock and vibration with data integrity and without any danger of data loss.
-This feature is very important in school bus applications as there may come a time when the district is facing a $40,000,000.00 liability lawsuit resulting from a school bus related incident and the only thing standing between your district and a damaging court ruling or costly damages settlement may be the bus video system you invested in to protect yourself from this very situation.
+Unlike HDDs, SSDs can withstand extreme shock and vibration with data integrity and without any danger of data loss.
+This feature is very important in school bus applications as there may come a time when the district is facing a $40,000,000.00 liability lawsuit resulting from a school bus-related incident, and the only thing standing between your district and a damaging court ruling or costly damages settlement may be the bus video system you invested in to protect yourself from this very situation.

-That is not the time to remember reading about the extreme durability and dependability of a SSD based system while you try to explain why you chose the fragile hard drive based system that failed, because it offered more storage capacity or saved a few bucks.
+That is not the time to remember reading about the extreme durability and dependability of an SSD-based system while you try to explain why you chose the fragile hard-drive-based system that failed because it offered more storage capacity or saved a few bucks.